gvorbeck/wedding/src/markdown/schedule.md

    Semi-Formal Attire

    Time to eat and get down!
 Join us for cocktails, performances, dinner, and dancing.
 Our reception will be outdoors in a tent until sunset, after which we will move down to the wine cellar for more dancing!

-* ## Farewell Brunch ##

-   **Sunday, June 19th, 2021**
-   *Time TBD*
-   *Location TBD*
-   Casual Attire

-   We’ll all need some coffee and food as we recover from partying our faces off the night before.
-And we’ll want to bid all of our guests farewell in the light of day – all are welcome!